Welcome to iSMART Lab

 Artificial Intelligence for Healthcare: The iSMART Lab is dedicated to revolutionizing healthcare through cutting-edge AI technologies.
 Our research aims to enhance diagnostic accuracy, optimize treatment plans, and improve patient outcomes.
 We develop sophisticated AI algorithms that leverage machine learning, data analytics, and predictive modeling to support early disease detection, personalized medicine, and efficient healthcare management.
 Our collaborations with healthcare institutions ensure that our technological advancements translate into tangible benefits for patients and medical professionals, driving real-world improvements in patient care and medical research.

-We extend our gratitude to McGill University, Natural Sciences and Engineering Research Council of Canada (NSERC), Fonds de recherche du Québec (FRQ), MITACS, SCALE AI, Canada Foundation for Innovation (CFI), Nissan, Ericsson, Algoma, Preteckt, Trimac, Agewell, Montreal Neurological Institute (MNI), Jewish General Hospital, Canadian Institutes of Health Research (CIHR), National Research Council Canada (NRC), Surftec, and University Health Network UHN for their invaluable support.
+We extend our gratitude to McGill University, Natural Sciences and Engineering Research Council of Canada (NSERC), Fonds de recherche du Québec (FRQ), MITACS, SCALE AI, Canada Foundation for Innovation (CFI), Nissan, Bombardier, Ericsson, Algoma Steel, Preteckt, Trimac, CSCanada, C3RIOS, DMZ Ventures, Agewell, Montreal Neurological Institute (MNI), Jewish General Hospital, Canadian Institutes of Health Research (CIHR), National Research Council Canada (NRC), Surftec, and University Health Network UHN for their invaluable support.

 Highlights